Highbush Blueberry Common Name:

 - Larval host for: Huckleberry Sphinx Moth (Paonias astylus), Slender Clearwing Moth (Hemaris gracilis)

-Multiple upright stems branch out to form a rounded shrub about 8′ tall at maturity.
-Dark green opposite leaves and small white bell-shaped flowers in the spring are followed by sweet edible berries, enjoyed by humans and birds, in summer and deep red foliage in fall.
-Requires highly acidic soil containing lots of organic matter to thrive, so most planting sites will have to be amended with a soil acidifier.
+Vaccinium corymbosum or Highbush Blueberry has multiple upright stems that branch out to form a rounded shrub about 8′ tall at maturity.
+Dark green opposite leaves and small white bell-shaped flowers in the spring are followed by sweet edible berries, enjoyed by humans and birds, in summer.
+The foliage then turns a dark red in fall.
+Requires highly acidic soil containing lots of organic matter to thrive.
+Most planting sites will have to be amended with a soil acidifier.